n0j/n0j.github.io/_drafts/2018-10-31-rce-cornucopia.md

 ## Solution 2 - Blind Boolean

-This challenge can be solved without requiring unlimited outbount Internet access from the web server.
-What if there was a whitelist of domains or it could only be used internally on a local network?
+This challenge can be solved without requiring unlimited outbound Internet access from the web server.
+What if there was a white-list of domains or it could only be used internally on a local network?

 We can do this by guessing each character from front to back.
 We know the flag starts with `flag{` and can check for that.
 We'll ask, does it start with `flag{a`? or `flag{b`? or `flag{c`? and so on...
 Once the first letter is found (we'll look for a 'Yaaaaaassssss' in the response to determine this), repeat the same for the next character, and so on.